 - Documents uploaded directly to the work item

-There are some important rules you should pay attention to, which may effect the items that are carried across.
+There are some important rules you should pay attention to, which may affect the items that are carried forward.

-- These items that are part of a scheduled will be created on the date you chose for your creation of tasks and will be copied directly from the piece of work scheduled to start immediately before it.
+- Items that are part of a schedule will be created on the date you chose for your creation of tasks and will be copied directly from the piece of work scheduled to start immediately before it.

 - Once this happens the items in the new piece of work will be ‘divorced’ from the piece of work they were copied from.
 This means it won’t be updated if any changes are made to these items in the piece of work that is scheduled earlier.

-- The ‘divorce’ of the work item will happen sooner than when you set your creation of tasks settings if you manually change the work’s status to ‘In progress’, or if you click on the Task tab and create your tasks button on the Task tab.
+- The ‘divorce’ of the work item will happen sooner than when you set your creation of tasks settings if you manually change the work’s status to ‘In progress’, or if you click on the create your tasks button on the Task tab.
 If you do either of these actions, the work item's tasks will be created.